Reporting guidelines under development for observational studies

 Currently, case reports published on pre-hospital care rarely follow the CARE guideline.
 The quality of these publications is highly variable.
-The aim of the PARAMEDICS-CARE guideline is to improve the quality of pre-hospital care case reports.
+The aim of the PREHOSPITAL-CARE guideline is to improve the quality of pre-hospital care case reports.
 In January 2021, the authors published a protocol for the project.

 Case reports are still an important source to provide evidence on acupuncture to clinicians and researchers.
 They can better present the real situation of clinical practice, reflect the individualized treatment characteristics of acupuncture treatment, and inherit the experience of prominent traditional medicine doctors.

 CARE is a reporting guideline for case reports.
 The aim of the CARE for Acupuncture project is to develop an extension of CARE focused on acupuncture areas, which can enhance the transparency and quality of case reports on acupuncture.

 The study design will refer to the methodology recommended by the EQUATOR Network, modified as appropriate.
 A literature review will be conducted, and an international multidisciplinary team is established, including a Development Group, a Delphi Panellists Group and an Advisory Group.
 From 1st October 2018, the group started a literature search and draft the item checklists.
 Three rounds of modified Delphi surveys, face-to-face consensus meetings, consultations with advisors, pilot tests of the draft list of reports and promotion of the checklist are under development.
 The group plans to update the reporting guideline regularly.
 The group intends to publish the reporting guideline in 2019, as an open-access document.